 Board candidates must be members in good standing of the Emergency Responders Credit Union.
 Each position will serve for a period of three years.
 All letters of interest or nominations should be submitted in writing to the staff at the credit union or to one of the committee members noted below.
 If you are submitting a letter of interest for yourself, please include a brief biographical description with your letter.

 If you feel that you would be a great asset to Emergency Responders Credit Union’s Board of Directors, please fill out the form below to serve as your letter of interest and biographical description.
 We are asking all Board Nominees to also include a headshot of yourself for publication purposes.
-The positions will be elected by the membership at the Annual Meeting, to be held on Friday, April 3rd, 2020.
+The positions will be elected by the membership at the Annual Meeting, to be held on Friday, March 18, 2022 at 6:30pm.

 Board Member ResponsibilitiesWhat it takes to be an asset to the ERCU Board of Directors: The Board of Directors is ultimately responsible for all the operations and functions of the CU.
 To carry out this responsibility it must